-Of course now that my son is in high school, college is on our minds more than ever.
-And, happily, it’s a reality for many students in the Communities In Schools network.
 Talitha Halley is one young lady who exemplifies so many of the students we work with.
-Last week, Talitha – who was featured in a success story last year – sent us her high school graduation announcement.
 Talitha began her incredible journey in 2005 after Hurricane Katrina, when her family relocated to Houston from New Orleans.
-Wrenched from childhood friends and everything she knew, Talitha was shaken but determined to move forward with her life as an 8th grader in Houston.
+Wrenched from childhood friends and everything she knew, Talitha was shaken but determined to move forward with her life as an eighth grader in Houston.

 She and her family were introduced to Communities In Schools of Houston during her freshman year in high school.
-Her site coordinator, Donna Watkins, provided encouragement and needed resources.
-Talitha’s confidence increased and she started looking for opportunities to get more involved in school… playing volleyball, serving as student council representative, and eventually applying for and getting accepted into the Congressional Page Program.
-She was thrilled to live, work and study in Washington, D.C. for a semester last year before returning to Sharpstown Senior High.
-While living in D.C., Talitha attended a Communities In Schools board of directors meeting event and spoke to the crowd about her transformation, and the impact the organization has had on her life.
+Her Site Coordinator, Donna Watkins, provided encouragement and the needed resources.
+Talitha’s confidence increased and she started looking for opportunities to get more involved in school—playing volleyball, serving as student council representative and eventually applying for and getting accepted into the Congressional Page Program.
+She was thrilled to live, work and study in Washington, D.C., for a semester last year before returning to Sharpstown Senior High.
+While living in D.C., Talitha attended a Communities In Schools board of directors meeting event and spoke to the crowd about her transformation and the impact the organization has had on her life.

-With her graduation announcement, Talitha had shared more exciting news: she had fallen in love with Howard University while living in D.C. and had recently been accepted to study there.
-Donna Watkins is currently working with Talitha and her family to obtain funding for tuition.
-Talitha plans to major in political science at Howard.
+Talitha has now graduated from high school and shared more exciting news: she fell in love with Howard University while living in D.C. and was accepted there for college!
+She plans to major in political science at Howard.
+Donna Wotkyns worked with Talitha and her family to obtain funding for tuition.

 Communities In Schools is often described as a safety net that prevents young people from falling through the cracks.
 But I think of it also as a bowling alley bumper rail.
 Or a space shuttle launch crew.
-Communities In Schools site coordinators and volunteers – along with parents, teachers and the larger community – help keep students on a path to their goals… and a really great view of the world.
+Communities In Schools Site Coordinators and volunteers—along with parents, teachers and the larger community—help keep students on a path to their goals while maintaining a really great view of the world.